 Sole Trader vs. Limited Company

-The easiest, most ‘hassle-free’ route to starting a new business is to become self employed.
+The easiest, most ‘hassle-free’ route to starting a new business is to become self-employed.
 You need to register to pay tax as a sole trader or partnership with HMRC, and can start trading right away (subject to any specific regulations which may apply to your trade).

 There is certainly less ‘red tape’ being a sole trader compared to the limited company route.
-As long as you file your annual self-assessment form, pay your tax liabilities, and comply with business and employment laws, the ‘self employed’ are not regulated by Companies House, and the overall administrative burden for sole traders is less.
+As long as you file your annual self-assessment form, pay your tax liabilities, and comply with business and employment laws, the ‘self-employed’ are not regulated by Companies House, and the overall administrative burden for sole traders is less.

 However, unlike the limited company business structure (where the liability of directors is limited), as a sole trader you and your business are treated as a single entity, so you are personally liable should things go wrong with your business.
+There are many difference between the sole trader and the limited company business structures.

 The next steps – getting started as a sole trader

-We’ve covered the steps you need to take to register as self employed in our dedicated article here.
+We’ve covered the steps you need to take to register as self-employed in our dedicated article here.